the Hekimi LAB

 Left: C elegans Right: Mouse

-We are using mutants of the microscopic nematode roundworm Caenorhabditis elegans and mice to study aging, a crucial, profound, and poorly understood biological phenomenon.
+We are using mutants of the microscopic nematode roundworm Caenorhabditis elegans, Saccharomyces cerevisiae, mice, and human cells to study aging, a crucial, profound, and poorly understood biological phenomenon.
 We hope to obtain insights that will also provide new ways for medical intervention on the aging process.
 We are particularly focusing on gene activities that affect mitochondrial function, and on mutants that enhance longevity.
 We are also interested in the biosynthesis and function of ubiquinone (UQ, Coenzyme Q, CoQ), the lipid-like the mitochondrial respiratory chain electron transporter.
 Here too we use mutants in both organisms to unravel the basic biochemical functions of ubiquinone and to develop drugs that can help alleviate the diseases linked to ubiquinone deficiency.

 Read more